adarsh-2425/Trainer-Payment-Management/README.md

 MUST DO STEPS!! </br>

-1. After git clone, navigate to BackEnd directory and type <npm i> in the terminal</br>
+1. After git clone, navigate to BackEnd directory and type "npm i" in the terminal</br>
-2. navigate to the FrontEnd directory, and type <npm i> in the terminal</br>
+2. navigate to the FrontEnd directory, and type "npm i" in the terminal</br>

-<npm i> is used to install all predefined dependencies from package.json.
+"npm i" is used to install all predefined dependencies from package.json.
 So that we dont have to install each one of them manually.</br>

 IMPORTANT</br>